December 6, 2017

 Asking Donors for Second Gifts

-Some nonprofits play the “numbers game” and see revenue results from including a second ask in the acknowledgement letter.
+Some nonprofits play the “numbers game” and see revenue results from including a second ask in the acknowledgment letter.
 It may result in more revenue, but you can pay the price in relationship-building that might be leaving even more revenue on the table.
-Many donors are turned-off by appeal letters that are cloaked as acknowledgement letters and will walk away from a nonprofit that practices that strategy.
+Many donors are turned off by appeal letters that are cloaked as acknowledgment letters and will walk away from a nonprofit that practices that strategy.
 They just want to be thanked.
-I am of the camp that prefers to keep the acknowledgement a sincere expression of gratitude.
+I am of the camp that prefers to keep the acknowledgment a sincere expression of gratitude.

 That said, there are several ways to approach the ask for a second gift within the same fiscal year.
 First, things first - thank, engage, steward, then ask for a second gift for a special reason.